 In 2013, Lorina Gore will sing Musetta (La bohème), Nanetta (Falstaff) and Oscar (Un ballo in Maschera) with Opera Australia.
 She also appears as Woglinde in their production of Der Ring des Nibelungen.

-Lorina Gore is proudly sponsored by Mrs Rowena Danziger AM and Mr Ken Coles AM
+Lorina Gore is supported by Mrs Rowena Danziger AM and Mr Kenneth Coles AM